Southern Maine (Zone 1)

 - Midcoast Ramble

 This drive starts in coastal Brunswick and heads Downeast along Route 1.
 There are countless possibilities for detours down the "fingers" of coastline.
-One takes visitors to Boothbay Harbor, where the 4th annual Claw Down on September 17 will attract 19 stellar Maine chefs to a friendly lobster bites competition.
-Or, head down to bucolic Pemaquid Point and its famous lighthouse.
+One way takes visitors to Boothbay Harbor or head down to bucolic Pemaquid Point and its famous lighthouse.
 Visitors can amble down the back roads past saltwater farms to the scenic harbor at Friendship or to Wyeth country in Cushing.
 Back on Route 1, it's time to carry on through to Rockland, where the full range of the artistic genius of the Wyeth family can be seen at the Wyeth Center at the Farnsworth Museum.
-Finish the drive in Camden, and ascend to the 800-foot summit of Mount Battie, where spectacular views are enhanced by the foliage that runs right down to the harbor.
+Finish the drive in Camden, and ascend to the 800-foot summit of Mount Battie at Camden Hills State Park, where spectacular views are enhanced by the foliage that runs right down to the harbor.

 - The North Loop Trail at Wolfe's Neck Woods State Park in Freeport presents an exceptionally bright yellow display that normally peaks in mid-October.